 Accreditation is an internationally standardised method to demonstrate competence and is based on the ISO 17011 standard.
 Accreditation policies are agreed in international organisations in the field, with members from the accreditation bodies in different countries.
 FINAS operates in both European and international organisations (EA, ILAC and IAF).
+Accreditation policies are offen written in documents published by the European and international organisations.

 By using peer evaluation process and multilateral recognition arrangements, these organisations recognise and accept the equivalence of the accreditation systems operated by the signing members .
 FINAS is a member in all international accreditation multilateral recognition arrangements.